Why would you want to live according to your dosha constitution?

 So, by living according to our dosha constitution, we can keep listening to our body and act straight away when we notice something abnormal.

-In our later courses we will dive further into the disease process, sleep, seasons, activity and living according to your dosha.
+In our Clean, Cleanse and Intro to Ayurveda course we will dive further into the disease process, sleep, seasons, activity and living according to your dosha.
 But in the rest of this blog, I’d like to introduce you to a daily routine and yoga, pranayama and mindfulness practice according to your dosha constitution.

 Daily routine – according to your dosha constitution